gmag11/painlessMesh/README.md

 Returns the mesh timebase microsecond counter.
 Rolls over 71 minutes from startup of the first node.

 Nodes try to keep a common time base synchronizing to each other using [an SNTP based protocol](https://gitlab.com/BlackEdder/painlessMesh/wikis/mesh-protocol#time-sync)

+The mesh does a simple calculation to determine which nodes adopt and which nodes don’t.
+When a connection is made, the node with the smaller number of connections to other nodes adopts the timebase of the node with the larger number of connections to other nodes.
+If there is a tie, then the AP (access point) node wins.

+###### Example 1:

+There are two separate meshes (Mesh A and Mesh B) that have discovered each other and are connecting.
+Mesh A has 7 nodes and Mesh B has 8 nodes.
+When the connection is made, Mesh B has more nodes in it, so Mesh A adopts the timebase of Mesh B.

+###### Example 2:

+A brand new mesh is starting.
+There are only 2 nodes (Node X and Node Y) and they both just got turned on.
+They find each other, and as luck would have it, Node X connects as a Station to the wifi network established by Node Y’s AP (access point)… which means that Node X is the wifi client and Node Y is the wifi server in the particular relationship.
+In this case, since both nodes have zero (0) other connections, Node X adopts Node Y’s timebase because the tie (0 vs 0) goes to the AP.